Complete the Panther Pledge

 Hand washing/sanitizing will occur immediately on entering the building, as well as at scheduled and regular intervals throughout the school day.
 There will be numerous hand sanitizer dispensers easily accessible throughout campus.
 The entire school building, including classrooms, common areas, restrooms, offices, recess equipment, supplies, door handles, and plexiglass barriers, will be cleaned and disinfected every day with more high touch areas cleaned frequently throughout the day.
 An additional day porter has been hired to give the School two people to clean during the school day.
 There will be a deep clean scheduled at least once a week for the School.
-The latest technology in UV lighting, which kills viruses and bacteria, is used in all four of the School’s HVAC supply systems.
 Additionally, the School has purchased two commercial grade Actisol Cleaning units, which is an environmentally-friendly disinfectant delivery system, to apply disinfectant to hard to reach places on all surfaces.

 Face Coverings & Plexiglass Barriers

-We will require face coverings for all faculty and staff and for all Lower and Middle School students while on campus.
-We are strongly recommending face coverings for Early Childhood students.
-The School will have disposable and reusable face coverings if any student needs one.
+We will require face coverings for all faculty and staff and for all students (PK3-8th grade) while on-campus.
 Students may choose their own face coverings to wear to school, keeping in mind that reusable face coverings should be at least 2-ply (double layer) cotton or polyester cloth and washed every night.
 References to or designs of drugs, sexual emblems, tobacco, alcoholic beverages, politics and inappropriate language are not permitted on face coverings.
-The School reserves the right to replace a student’s face covering if necessary.
+The School reserves the right to replace a student's face covering if necessary.
 Students should bring an additional clean face covering to school in their backpack every day.
-Teachers will also be issued plastic face shields as an additional barrier.
-Finally, plexiglass barriers will be installed around campus for areas of high use, such as the front desk, teachers’ desks, and shared classroom tables.

 Keeping individuals distanced with the goal of limiting the spread of virus between individuals, is fundamental to lowering the risk of COVID-19 spread.
 Physical distancing between and among all individuals on campus will be followed every day.
 We have painstakingly analyzed our campus and classrooms and designated learning spaces for classes that provide physical distancing that is in compliance with recommendations of the American Academy of Pediatrics and the CDC.